mor-1/evaluation-guide/content/evaluation-guide/app-lifecycle/devops-overview.md

 Development teams that like to use third-party tools for certain tasks can integrate those with the Mendix Platform through the [Mendix Platform APIs](https://apidocs.mendix.com/).
 For example, continuous integration services like [Visual Studio Team Services](https://github.com/mendix/azure-kubernetes-cicd-reference-impl-vsts), [Jenkins](https://github.com/mendix/azure-kubernetes-cicd-reference-impl), or  [GitLab-CI](https://about.gitlab.com/features/gitlab-ci-cd/) can be easily configured as CI pipeline orchestrators on top of the Mendix Platform.

-Application performance management services like [Datadog](https://www.datadoghq.com/), [New Relic](https://docs.mendix.com/howto/monitoring-troubleshooting/manage-application-performance-with-new-relic), and [AppDynamics](https://docs.mendix.com/howto/monitoring-troubleshooting/manage-application-performance-with-appdynamics) can be used to monitor and manage the performance of Mendix apps.
+You can use application performance management services like [Datadog](https://www.datadoghq.com/), [New Relic](https://docs.mendix.com/howto/monitoring-troubleshooting/manage-application-performance-with-new-relic), and [AppDynamics](https://docs.mendix.com/howto/monitoring-troubleshooting/manage-application-performance-with-appdynamics) to monitor and manage the performance of Mendix apps.

 For more details, see [CI/CD](cicd) and [Monitoring Solutions & Alerts](monitoring-alerts).